standardhealth/shr-cli/README.md

 This is how you can run the script.
 ```
-python3 comments.py [Directory of CIMPL 5 Files] [Directory of Exported CIMPL 6.0 files]
+python3 CommentReintegration.py [Directory of CIMPL 5 Files] [Directory of Exported CIMPL 6.0 files]
 ```

-After running this command, the CIMPL6 files with inserted comments will be available in the `comments` folder at the root of the shr-cli project.
+After running this command, the CIMPL6 files with inserted comments will be available in the `CommentReintegration` folder at the root of the shr-cli project.

 # License